 Individual instruction in programming and laboratory skills.
 The student will implement several programming projects over the course of the term, regularly meeting with the supervising faculty member.
 Projects will be appropriate to the level of the student.
-May be repeated once for credit.
 Prereq: CS 141; May be repeated once for credit; STAFF